floooh/oryol/code/Modules/Resource/README.md

-are never C++ constructed or destructed while the pool is alive, instead they only change their resource state (the actual API resource behind the private resource objects may be created and destroyed though, this depends on the actual resource implementation in modules).
+are never C++ constructed or destructed while the pool is alive, instead they only change their resource state (the actual API resource behind the private resource objects may be created and destroyed though, this depends on the actual implementation of the resource system).

 A **resource Id** consists of 3 components which together form a 64-bit integer:

-- a 16 bit index into the resource pool (meaning that at 64k entries is the maximum size of a resource pool)
+- a 16 bit **pool index**: this is simply a direct index in the resource pool of this resource type (meaning that at 64k entries is the maximum size of a resource pool)
-- a 16 bit resource type, there is no global resource type enum, instead resource types are per-module (e.g. the Gfx module has the GfxResourceType enum, but the values may collide with other modules), from the view of the Resource building block classes, the resource type is just a number that is dragged along in the resource Id
+- a 16 bit **resource type**: there is no global resource type enum, instead resource types are per-module (e.g. the Gfx module has the GfxResourceType enum, but the values may collide with other modules), from the view of the Resource building block classes, the resource type is just a number that is dragged along in the resource Id
-- a 32 bit 'unique stamp': this is a unique number that is incremented for each created resource of a resource type, the sole purpose of this is to prevent dangling resource Ids pointing to new resource in the same resource pool slot as an old resource the Id was orginally pointing to
+- a 32 bit **unique stamp**: this is a unique number that is incremented for each created resource of a resource type, the sole purpose of this is to prevent dangling resource Ids which was originally pointing to a resource slow that has been initialized with a new resource

 ### Resource Factories